turingschool/front-end-curriculum/projects/activity-tracker.md

 **Dashboard:**
 Items to add to the dashboard:

-* Sleep data for the latest day (hours slept and quality of sleep)
+* For a user, their sleep data for the latest day (hours slept and quality of sleep)
-* Sleep data over the course of the latest week (hours slept and quality of sleep)
+* For a user, their sleep data over the course of the latest week (hours slept and quality of sleep)
-* A user's all-time average sleep quality and number of hours slept
+* For a user, their all-time average sleep quality and number of hours slept

 ### Iteration 4 - Activity

 **Data:**
 Using a similar class structure for a user and a user repository, create methods that can calculate:

-* For a specific day, convert a user's number of steps to miles
+* For a specific day, convert a user's number of steps to miles (use the `strideLength` to help calculate this)
+* For a user, (identified by their `userID`)
+* For a given day (specified by a date), did a user reach their step goal?
+* Find all the days where a user exceeded their step goal
+* For a user, find their all-time stair record

 * Make a metric of your own!

 **Dashboard:**
+Items to add to the dashboard:

+* For a user, the number of steps for the latest day
+* For a user, the distance they have walked (in miles) for the latest day based on their step count
+* For a user, a weekly view of their step count

 ### Iteration 5 - Trends and Challenges

-Step Challenge amongst friends?
+1. Design a step challenge between friends.
+Give your user a few friends from the user data file.
+Add the methods you need and a display on the dashboard to see their friends step count for a whole week, and then show who had the most steps for that week.
+1. Calculate and display this trend: for a user, what days had increasing steps for 3 or more days?
+1. Think of your own trend for one user or many users.
+Calculate it and display it.

 ### Extensions